Date Published: 26 April 2019

-- Dismissal due to redundancy – for example, when the company is undergoing restructuring, which affect certain jobs, or change the employee’s job scope.
+- Dismissal due to redundancy – for example, when the company is undergoing restructuring, which affects certain jobs or changes the employee’s job scope.

 In addition, the dismissal would also be wrongful if an employer gives a reason for dismissal with notice which turns out to be false.

 Dismissal on grounds of misconduct